matan-yes/dataScientistWorkshop_ex2/README.md

 ## gbm Statistics
-# 1. Let's train an gbm model based on the trainset:
+### Train an gbm model based on the trainset:

 ## DATASET
-We used our dataset after some changes we have made as listed at the section above
+The dataset is the dataset after the changes we done in the section above

 #### gbm Statistics
 ```{r}